Three Waterfalls in Chiapas

-The jungles of Chiapas – in Mexico’s southernmost state – are full of surprises; it is an amazing place for those who want to explore nature.
+The jungles of Chiapas are full of surprises.
+This is Mexico’s southernmost state and is an amazing place for those who want to explore nature.
 The climate of Chiapas is quite tropical, especially in the highlands where the rainfall is much more than the surrounding areas.
 The abundance of water combined with the many vertical drops, means there are many great waterfalls.
-We have explored several of these incredible natural wonders, and the falls at Roberto Barrios was top notch, with an unforgettable jungle backdrop and crystal blue water.
+We have explored several of these incredible natural wonders, and the falls at Roberto Barrios was top-notch, with an unforgettable jungle backdrop and crystal blue water.

 Chiapas is best known for coffee production and Mayan Ruins, but this part of Mexico is also covered with many natural wonders, especially these incredible waterfalls.
 After a morning/afternoon of hiking around temples and ruins in the jungle humidity, it’s time to take a dip in water.
 The waterfalls are perfect for this; there are some great swimming areas at the waterfalls.
 Both of us have visited Chiapas on separate trips, and together we have seen these 3 waterfalls located just south of Palenque.